0xG-MSK/JOsCALCUS--OOP-remodel/README.md

-this a folded repository of JOSCALCUS, from original goto @joseph-larbi
+this a forked repository of JOSCALCUS, from original goto @joseph-larbi